ostronic/datasaver/README.md

 # datasaver
 datasaver - reduces the MTU(that is the MSS value plus header) randomly, to minimize the data consumed by scavenging websites

+#Synopsis:
+  #
+    sudo python3 parrotLinuxv2.py on
+  To turn on the datsaver which randomly changes the MTU value for all Network interfaces(wloX or tunX) in range (1000-1399), and
+  #
+    sudo python3 parrotLinuxv2.py off
+  To turn off the datasaver and return it to the normal MTU size(1500)

+Date:   2025-04-13

+#:  Version:    2.0

+#:  Author: ostronics {fg_daemon}

+#:  Mail(Buy me a coffee):   zagzag.passinbox.com

+#:  This project is open for collaboration, for implementation in PC just as the datasaver button is on the Android mobile devices.